khushalr/ttc-gtfs-qa-validation/README.md

 # TTC GTFS QA Validation Pipeline

-Portfolio-ready Python project for validating public transit GTFS static feeds with **reproducible QA outputs**.
+Python project for validating public transit GTFS static feeds with **reproducible QA outputs**.

 This project demonstrates how to turn raw transit schedule data into a structured data-quality process using:
 - **Python + pandas**